Biology & Earth Science Department Facilities

 The aviary is home to a flock of budgerigars (‘budgies’ for short), a small parrot native to Australia.
 They are highly social and can be found in huge flocks in the wild.
 At Otterbein, our budgies receive a variety of behavioral enrichment items to interact with in the aviary on a regular basis, and students in the Introduction to Zoo and Conservation Science class even create budgie enrichment and learn how to evaluate whether it’s effective.
 Budgerigars are excellent vocal learners, and they have been the subject of behavioral and vocal Honors and Distinction undergraduate research projects.
 Dr. Anna Young’s undergraduate research laboratory cares for the birds every day, which provides the student caretakers an opportunity to work as an animal care team and develop skills for their future careers.

-The department is home to a 300 gallon coral reef aquarium.
-The tank models the coral reef ecosystem with an expansive collection of hard and soft corals, shrimp, fish, sea urchins, anemones, and crabs.
+To support the Aquarium Track in the Zoo and Conservation Science program, the department houses two salt water aquarium systems.
+A 300 gallon tank visible in the hallway models the coral reef ecosystem with an expansive collection of hard and soft corals, shrimp, fish, sea urchins, anemones, and crabs.
 In addition to providing valuable educational opportunities, the natural beauty of the tank provides a favorite respite to take a break, observing and relaxing between classes.

 Otterbein’s Well Field